Imj0707/Imj0707/README.md

 - 👋 Hi, I’m @Imj0707
 - 👀 I’m interested in python!
-- 🌱 I’m currently learning C/C++, Assembly, Linux, (Hacking)
+- 🌱 I’m currently learning Python, Deep-Learning, Machine Learning
-- 👍 I like python, and C/C++!
+- 👍 I like python
-- I like python with pygame
+- I like python with sklearn or tensroflow
 - I am very novice but I am learning hard. :)
 <!---
 Imj0707/Imj0707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.